lightbend-labs/mima/README.md

 Contributing
 ------------
-If you'd like to contribute to the MiMa project, please sign the [contributor's licensing agreement](http://www.typesafe.com/contribute/cla).
+If you'd like to contribute to the MiMa project, please sign the [contributor's licensing agreement](http://www.lightbend.com/contribute/cla).

 License
 -------
-Copyright 2012-2015 Typesafe, Inc.
+Copyright 2012-2016 Lightbend, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.